 In 2019, there were

-Gonorrhea is usually easy to treat, but delaying treatment can result in serious, and sometimes permanent, complications.
-For example, pelvic inflammatory disease occurs in females when the gonorrhea infection affects the uterus or fallopian tubes, and this can lead to infertility.
+Gonorrhea is usually easy to treat, but any delays can result in serious and sometimes permanent complications.
+For example, pelvic inflammatory disease (PID) can develop when gonorrhea affects the uterus or fallopian tubes.
+This can lead to infertility.

 - pain or swelling in the testicles

 - inflammation or swelling of the foreskin

 A person with a vagina might have increased vaginal discharge and bleeding between periods.

 Rectal symptoms may also occur if a person has anal sex.
 These may include:

 - pain during bowel movements

 If gonorrhea results from oral sex, the infection can be located in the throat, but it may cause no symptoms.

 Gonorrhea is a bacterial infection, and if semen or vaginal fluid that contains this bacteria enters the eye, the person may develop conjunctivitis, commonly called “pink eye.”